Youth Mentor – 1 year commitment – Community Justice Services

 -Experience for individuals who want to pursue careers working with youth or in criminal justice.

--Mileage and food reimbursement are available to current mentors for their mentee’s activity costs on mentoring-related trips when receipts are retained and remitted.
+-Mileage and food reimbursement of the mentee’s activity costs during mentoring-related activities when all receipts are retained and remitted by monthly deadlines.

--The satisfaction of knowing you’re making a difference at a pivotal time in the life of a youth and helping him/her become a successful part of the community.
+-The satisfaction of knowing you’re making a difference at a pivotal time in the life of a youth and helping them become a successful part of the community.